SoftFx/AlgoBots/MovingAverageBot/README.md

 ===

 ## Idea
+The Moving Average bot uses one Moving Average indicator to trade.
+If a candle crosses the Moving Average from below, the EA will enter a long position.
+Vice Versa for the short position.
+If you enter a Padding in Pips, the bot will only open a buy position if the price is X pips above the Moving Average Line.

+## Formulas

 The bot opens a trade when the price crosses the MA.
 The volume of the lot count as:

     volume = FreeMargin * MaximumRisk / p